seriousben/seriousben.com/content/posts/2019-12-overthinking-of-a-door-to-door-scam.md

 (Commentary: What you take pictures of your customers/installations as marketing material?
 I would not agree with this.
 This is a privacy problem.)

 Me: "Great.
-Do you anything for us to get to know you better.
+Do you have anything for us to get to know you better.
 Any data on your company or something?"

 Salesperson: "We are an ecological company, so we don’t give papers."